 In people with ADHD, music influences the following changes in the brain:

 - Improved stress management

 - Improved awareness of time

-“Binaural beat therapy” has become an emerging form of sound wave therapy, and a self-help treatment (not meant to replace traditional treatments).
-Potential benefits include:
+“Binaural beat therapy” has become an emerging form of sound wave therapy, as well as a self-help treatment route (not meant to replace traditional treatments).

 - Increased focus, concentration, and motivation

 - Enhanced psychomotor performance and mood4